-The new expansion will include many new features that will make the Center the most high-tech, user-friendly meeting and event space in the nation.
+The new expansion will include many new features that will make the Colorado Convention Center the most high-tech, user-friendly meeting and event space in the nation.

 Highlights of the Project

-- The development of new flexible meeting and ballroom space of up to 80,000 sq. ft.; the addition of expansive new pre-function and service space that will also include an outdoor terrace to be located on the roof of the existing convention center.
+- The Colorado Convention Center expansion will include an 80,000-square-foot ballroom, a 35,000-square-foot pre-function area and a 20,000-square-foot terrace all located on the roof of the existing convention center.
 Both the pre-function and outdoor event spaces will have spectacular, unobstructed views of the Rocky Mountains and city skyline, allowing event attendees to take advantage of Denver's 300 days of sunshine.

 - These new facilities will be seamlessly integrated into the building, and attendees will have easy access to the center's existing exhibit, meeting room and ballroom levels.